bomonike/bomonike.github.io/learn-chinese.md

 * GoKollab for Android and iPhones</a> (by LEADCONNECTOR) is used by YouTuber CantoToMando.

+* Didi is the ride-hailing app like Uber.

+* 频道 Píndào = channel feature
+* 新版频道 Xīnbǎn píndào - qq feature

 <a id="Typing"></a>

 ## Typing Chinese

 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1786535452/zn-mobile-keyboard_ehc64k.png"><img align="right" width="100" alt="zn-mobile-keyboard.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1786535452/zn-mobile-keyboard_ehc64k.png" /></a>
-To set up the Pinyin Keyboard for use by other apps on your computer:
+To set up the <a href="#Pinyin">Pinyin</a> Keyboard for use by other apps on your computer:

 On Windows: